Uniswap/docs/versioned_docs/version-V3/guides/flash-integrations/Inheritance-constructors.md

     }
 ```

-the full import section and contract declaration:
+The full import section and contract declaration:

 ```solidity
 pragma solidity =0.7.6;